 I have found that IF Wellbutrin is going to help you lose weight you usually need to be taking around 100 to 300mg per day.

 If you want to combine this with Naltrexone then that dosage ranges from 4.5 to 13.5mg per day (used in conjunction with Wellbutrin).

 What about the difference between Wellbutrin IR, Wellbutrin SR, and Wellbutrin XL?

 All of these are names for the same medication, but differ in how they administer the medication to your body throughout the day.

 I find the most benefit for patients when using Wellbutrin or Bupropion SR or IR.

 By taking the medication several times throughout the day you will allow for a more stable dose and higher concentration in your serum.

 The only reason to reduce the dose or to switch to XL is if you are having issues with sleep.

-In which case you would benefit from using the XL first thing in the morning or using the IR twice per day (but skip the final dose).
+In this case, you would benefit from using the XL first thing in the morning or using the IR twice per day (but skipping the final dose).

 Determining the dose you need is based on how you respond to Wellbutrin and if you experience any negative reactions while taking it.